 The Educational Opportunity Program at Cal Poly

-As of 2018, all California State University Educational Opportunity Programs will be celebrating forty-nine years of academic success.
-Cal Poly is proud to recognize that we are the first EOP established program within the CSU system, we will be celebrating our 50th anniversary in 2018!
+As of 2019, all California State University Educational Opportunity Programs celebrated 50 years of academic success.
+Cal Poly is proud to recognize that we are the first EOP established program within the CSU system!

 The Educational Opportunity Program (EOP) was initiated at Cal Poly in 1968, due in large part to the vision and professional commitment of Dr. Everett Chandler, Dean of Students at the time.
 Dr. Chandler had a personal interest in starting an EOP program at Cal Poly.
 Even prior to legislative funding, Dr. Chandler focused his efforts on pulling together a group of administrators, counselors and other committed staff of Student Affairs and Academic Affairs to develop a successful pilot EOP program.
 "Dr. Chandler was one to give gentle pushes to other administrators," explained Dr. Carl Wallace (former EOP Director) and as Dean of Student Affairs, Chandler chose to create a pilot program for 22 students in 1968."

 Dr. Chandler called superintendents and principals of high schools in California to request the applications for highly-motivated high school graduates to participate in this new program at Cal Poly.
 The first EOP Director, Dr. Richard Martinez, along with Dr. David Sanchez (former Cal Poly faculty member), focused both on EOP program development and the initiation of an ethnic studies department at Cal Poly.
 Collaboration with Admissions, Housing, Student Life, Counseling and other key campus constituencies supported this first incoming group of Educational Opportunity Program students.